EBiSC/ebisc_deployment/docs/ansible.md

 Check your private key is in group_vars/all.yml.
 These keys are copied onto the VMs, so only these users can ssh in.

-Check you have a key on your local machine that gives you access to the git repo at https://github.com/DouglasConnect/ebisc.
-The remote VM will use your local private key to access github.

 Ansible Vault
 =============